Skip to main content

 • Data files a callable slot needs.

-Use slot when a package exposes a named callable door.
+Use slot when a package exposes a named target app code can call.

 {